linonetwo/ipfs-browser-gateway/README.md

 ## Development

-This is a "create-react-app" app, so just:
+This is a "create-react-app" app, so in local development just:

-`yarn && yarn start`
+`npm i && npm start`

+## Deployment

+To deploy this gateway by your self, replace all `http://onetwo.ren/ipfs-browser-gateway/` in this repo with your own website.

+You can fork it and deploy it via gh-pages: `npm run deploy`, or deploy it use `now`.

 ## Drawback